conduktor/conduktor-docs/docs/platform/navigation/settings/managing-clusters.md

 ## Connect to a Cloudera Kafka cluster

-1. Make sure you have a workload user configured to administer the cloudera kafka cluster.
-The user should have **ownership** of the datahub cluster.
-Make sure to note down the username and password for the **workload** user.
-Refer to the screenshot below:
+1. To administer the Cloudera Kafka Cluster, you have to have a workload user with **ownership of the Data Hub cluster** configured.
+Make sure to note the username and password information of this user:

 ![cloudera-user-management](assets/cloudera-user-management.png "cloudera-user-management")